JGoodwillieV/GoodSwim/PRACTICE_MVP_COMPLETE.md

 ## ✅ Mission Accomplished

-The **Practice Feature (Phase 1 MVP)** for StormTracker has been successfully implemented!
+The **Practice Feature (Phase 1 MVP)** for GoodSwim has been successfully implemented!
 All planned features are complete and ready for use.

 ---